Crystal Pepsi: Marketing

 Crystal Pepsi was marketed as a caffeine-free "clear alternative" to normal colas.
 Its official slogan was "You've never seen a taste like this".

 Gary Hemphill, public relations manager for Pepsico Inc, said "The basic philosophy behind Crystal Pepsi is this: Crystal Pepsi is not Pepsi with the color stripped out.
 It's a totally new product.
 It tastes differently than Pepsi [... which we married] to some of the attributes of the so-called New Age type products: lighter and less sweet tasting, clear, caffeine-free, all natural flavors, and no preservatives."
 A senior vice president relayed expectation of forging "an entirely new category that really transcends New Age".
 Test marketing suggested that 80% of sales would come from non-Pepsi consumers.
 The goal was to capture 2% of the $48 billion retail soft drink market by the end of 1993, or about $1 billion, but without harming the flagship Pepsi product.

 The $40 million marketing campaign included a teaser ad during the television coverage of the inauguration of the US President and $7 million of Super Bowl advertisements.
 The company invented the world's first photo-realistic, computer-generated bus wrap printing.
 A series of television advertisements featuring Van Halen's hit song "Right Now" premiered on national television on January 31, 1993, during Super Bowl XXVII.
 This advertisement was parodied by Saturday Night Live as Crystal Gravy.
 Full-sized sample bottles were distributed with the Sunday paper deliveries such as the Boston Globe in Massachusetts.

-According to Coca-Cola's chief marketing officer, Sergio Zyman, Tab Clear was released at the same time, as an intentional "kamikaze" effort to create an unpopular beverage that was positioned as an analogue of Crystal Pepsi in order to "kill both in the process".
+According to Coca-Cola's chief marketing officer, Sergio Zyman, Tab Clear was released at the same time, as an intentional "kamikaze" effort to create an unpopular beverage that was positioned as an analogue of Crystal Pepsi to "kill both in the process".
 The "born to die" strategy included using the poor-performing Tab brand rather than Coke, labeling the product as a "sugar free" diet drink to confuse consumers into thinking Crystal Pepsi had no sugar, and marketing the product as if it were "medicinal".
 Zyman said "Pepsi spent an enormous amount of money on the brand and, regardless, we killed it.
 Both of them were dead within six months."